louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

 - How should AA interact with blur filters and render-to-texture mipmap generation?
 - What is the minimum acceptable cross-backend screenshot tolerance?

-## Current Priority
+## Stage Closeout

+The AASide branch is being closed as the current AA baseline.
+The important stage outcomes are:

+- AAFuzz naming and old painter-side shrink/overlap compensation are gone.
+- AASide geometry is now based on visible `boundaryPath()` contours rather than raw overlapping source contours.
+- The `normalSide` sign is calibrated once from the first closed contour and reused for later contours; do not recompute containment depth per contour.
+- Fill AA uses combined inset-body plus edge-band geometry, so the path no longer depends on a separate depth body-over-edge pass.
+- Depth/stencil render state was removed from the normal GL/Metal AASide path.
+- `_util.glsl::aaSideCoverage()` uses shader derivatives to adapt the coverage ramp to device pixels.
+- Ordinary GUI results are now good enough that further AASide tuning is low priority.

+Known unresolved limits:

+- Thin 1 px lines at small angles can prefer a wider AA radius, while tiny UI elements prefer a tighter one.
+This is a renderer-selection problem, not just a magic constant problem.
+- Very small shapes, narrow channels, acute joins, and overlapping AA bands can exceed what a single interpolated `aaSide` can represent.
+- Large SDF text strokes become blunt because the distance field expansion rounds corners.
+- Apple/CoreText glyph-mask generation still needs investigation for large-text edge quality and RGBA/A8 upload behavior.

-This is intentionally parked until the Metal and Vulkan backends are stable enough to compare behavior.
-The next serious AA pass should be treated as a major quality project, not a small tweak to `aaSide`.
+The next serious AA pass should be treated as a major Compute AA project, not a small tweak to `aaSide`.